iamsahebgiri/golden-ratio/README.md

 ### Update Data.json

 `npm run getAssets` <br>
-This command updates the data.json file in the pulic directory.
+This command updates the data.json file in the public directory.
 This an automated task to generate images info built using node.js.

 ### Build the project for production

 `npm run build` <br>
-This command will build required assets to run on client side.
+This command will build the required assets to run on client-side.

 ### Run server after build

 `npm run start` <br>
-This command will run the project after the sucessful built.
+This command will run the project after the successful build.